Apparently, Disillusioned Adventurers Will Save the World: Light novels

 The series written by Shinta Fuji began serialization in the user-generated novel publishing site Shōsetsuka ni Narō in January 2019.
 It was later acquired by Media Factory, who publishing it with illustrations by Susumu Kuroi under their MF Books imprint.
-The series has released four volumes as of December 23, 2022.
+The series released six volumes from September 25, 2019 to November 25, 2023.

 At Sakura-Con 2022, Yen Press announced that they licensed the series for English publication.

 Manga

 A manga adaptation with art by Masaki Kawakami began serialization on Kadokawa Shoten's ComicWalker website on October 25, 2019.

 At Anime Expo 2022, Yen Press announced that they licensed the manga for English publication.

 Anime

 An anime adaptation was announced at the MF Books 8th Anniversary livestream event on August 15, 2021.
-It was later revealed to be a television series produced by Frontier Works, animated by Geek Toys in cooperation with Seven, and written and directed by Itsuki Imazaki.
-Hiroo Nagao is handling the character designs and serving as chief animation director, and Ryo Takahashi is composing the music.
-The series premiered on January 10, 2023, on Tokyo MX and other networks.
+It was later revealed to be a television series produced by Frontier Works, animated by Geek Toys in cooperation with Seven, and written and directed by Itsuki Imazaki, who also storyboarded all the episodes.
+Hiroo Nagao handled the character designs and served as chief animation director, and Ryo Takahashi composed the music.
+The series aired from January 10 to March 28, 2023, on Tokyo MX and other networks.
 The opening theme song is "Glorious World" by Shun'ichi Toki, while the ending theme song is "Never Fear" by Mao Abe.
-Crunchyroll has licensed the series under the title, Ningen Fushin: Adventurers Who Don't Believe in Humanity Will Save the World, and will be streaming it along with an English dub.
-Muse Communication also licensed the series in Asia-Pacific and streamed on Muse Asia YouTube channel.
+Crunchyroll streamed the series under the title, Ningen Fushin: Adventurers Who Don't Believe in Humanity Will Save the World, and is streaming it along with an English dub.
+Muse Communication also licensed the series in Asia-Pacific and streamed it on Muse Asia YouTube channel.